madelinap/lapetitefleur/README.md

-# Streamlit Development Application
+# lapetitefleur Streamlit application

 This is a [Streamlit](https://streamlit.io/) application showcasing an interactive map that allows searching for touristic activities accross a certain region.
-The virtual assistant modeule is a [RAG](https://www.pinecone.io/learn/retrieval-augmented-generation/) application using a Pinecone index previously created to serve the OpenAI API with content about each place.
+The virtual assistant modeule is a [RAG](https://www.pinecone.io/learn/retrieval-augmented-generation/) application using a Pinecone index previously created to serve the OpenAI API with content about each place. these modules are used on [nature-quebec website](nature-quebec.com).

 ## Table of Contents